Firecon123/CSE-518-The_Vulwitch_Trials/attack/local_environment/README.md

 ![local instance](./img/local_instance.png)

-Our local instance have some features disabled:
+Our local instance has some features disabled:

 1. Our local instance does not send emails containing verification code to users when they are logging into the system.
 Instead, verification code is static and